Atlas-OS/docs/docs/getting-started/installation.md

 You will want to do this offline to ensure that no drivers can install via Windows Update in your new installation, so that the minimal third-party drivers are installed for the lightest experience.

+!!! tip "Dual booting"
+	Although not covered here, you can also dual boot Windows with this method.
+You would have to make a seperate partition to dual boot with, then select that instead of `C:` in the Windows Setup.

 1. Double click your downloaded ISO to mount it, which adds the ISO as a virtual read-only drive in File Explorer.
 If it opens up in a program like WinRAR or 7-Zip, right click the ISO, click 'Open With' then open it with File Explorer.

 2. Go to your mounted ISO (as a drive letter) in File Explorer, then go into `sources`, and open `setup.exe`.